Q: How does Habitat work?

 Habitat is not a giveaway program.
-In addition to a down payment and the monthly mortgage payments, homeowners are required to invest hundreds of hours (300 or 500 hour requirement) of their own labor – “sweat equity” -- into building their Habitat home and the homes of others.
+In addition to a down payment and the monthly mortgage payments, homeowners are required to invest a minimum of 400 hours of their own labor – “sweat equity” -- into building their Habitat home and the homes of others.

 Q: Do you have to be a U.S. citizen to become a Habitat homeowner?

 A: You must be either a U.S. citizen or a permanent resident to qualify for a Habitat home.
-In addition, you must be a Palm Beach County resident within our affiliate boundaries (within Hypoluxo Road to the Martin County line) for at least one year.
+In addition, you must reside or be employed within our affiliate boundaries in Palm Beach County (within Hypoluxo Road to the Martin County line) for 12 consecutive months prior to applying.